plinss/acmebot/README.md

 one in /etc/ssl/certs, named &lt;filename&gt;.pem,
 containing the certificate,
-followed by any intermediate certificates sent by the certificate authority, followed by custom Diffie-Hellman paramaters;
+followed by any intermediate certificates sent by the certificate authority, followed by custom Diffie-Hellman and elliptic curve paramaters;
-the second file will be created in /etc/ssl/private, named &lt;filename&gt;_full.key, and will contain the private key, followed by the certificate, followed by any intermediate certificates sent by the certificate authority, followed by custom Diffie-Hellman paramaters.
+the second file will be created in /etc/ssl/private, named &lt;filename&gt;_full.key, and will contain the private key, followed by the certificate, followed by any intermediate certificates sent by the certificate authority, followed by custom Diffie-Hellman and elliptic curve paramaters.

 The &lt;filename&gt;_full.key file is useful for services that require both the private key and certificate to be in the same file, such as ZNC.

+### Intermediate Certificate Chain File

+If the certificate authority uses intermediate certificates to sign your certificates, a file will be created in /etc/ssl/certs, named &lt;filename&gt;.chain, containing the intermediate certificates sent by the certificate authority.

+This file will not be created if the 'chain' directory is set to 'null'.

 ### Full Chain Certificate File